GloriEvo/GloriEvo/README.md

 ### ☆~- Hello Everypony -~☆

-I'm very confused right now I have some opinions and ways of identifying that are changing patience is appreciated
+I'm very confused right now.
+I have some opinions and ways of identifying that are changing, patience is appreciated

 READ STRAW!!!!!!!
 Last update: June 05 2026 9:00pm